 For projects currently in DHCD’s pipeline, failure to meet DHCD’s loan processing schedules, or construction progress or completion timeframes.

+Construction Management Issues:

+Failure to pay the general contractor (in accordance with the construction contract) for work-in-place;

+Failure to make a good faith effort to meet Fair Practices goals established for previous projects;

+Inability to resolve construction related issues, which result in an unreasonable delay of project completion;

+Construction cost increases after closing that are not approved by DHCD or

+Failure to deliver promised development features, amenities, or as-built specifications, without prior approval of DHCD.

-Compliance Issues:
+Compliance and Asset Management Issues:

-Consistent failure to promptly resolve compliance matters as evidenced by outstanding IRS Form 8823 or other compliance enforcement action by DHCD, including, but not limited to, the following:
+Consistent and flagrant failures to undertake or promptly resolve compliance or asset management matters as evidenced by outstanding IRS Form 8823, negative inspection or audit ratings, or other compliance enforcement action by DHCD, including, but not limited to, the following:

-Failure to maintain income targeting as required under any MBP, RHFP, RHW, LIHTC, or other DHCD funding agreements;
+Failure to maintain income targeting as required agreements with DHCD;

 Failure to maintain adequate documentation of tenant eligibility or qualified basis;